BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 {% img shadowImgMe /images/projects/mec2.jpg 200 %}
 Currently, I’m a PhD student in Human Robot Interaction (HRI) at the Human Interface Technology Laboratory New Zealand (HITLabNZ), which is part of the university of Canterbury.
 I’m also a full stack developer, android developer, prototyping enthusiast, User Experience Designer, entrepreneur and design thinking tutor.
 In short, I’m involved in anything that is in hardware or software.

-In short, I do what I love :D
+In other words, I do what I love :D
 </section>

 <section class="card">